-For agencies where there is not trauma-focused clinical supervision, we can provide ongoing clinical supervision for staff either individually or as a group.
+For agencies where there is not trauma-focused supervision, we can provide ongoing supervision or case consultation for staff either individually or as a group.
 Supervision is focused on ways to support staff to make their work more trauma-focused or trauma-informed for the people they serve, but also provides support for staff to depersonalize the misplaced mistrust they may often feel from clients who have experienced trauma and can assist staff in feeling more confident and effective in their work.

 This regularly scheduled group provides an outlet for staff to discuss ways that their ongoing exposure to trauma in the work is impacting them across domains (emotional, relational, physical, cognitive, spiritual, and behavioral) and ways that staff can take care of themselves and each other.
 These groups can be held monthly or quarterly.

 This ongoing consultation group works with supervisors to support them in insuring that their supervision not only facilitates trauma-informed care for clients, but also approaches supervisees with a trauma-informed lens.

 We work with agencies to develop plans for how to best build in capacity to support staff and create a trauma-informed and safe and supportive work environment for the staff as well as the people served.
 This often includes development of a clear, opt-out protocol for responding to critical incidents.